On curing sadness with cold showers, excess with Cynicism, and madness with veganism. And if you can't go vegan, eat the rich.

 Last october many modest manageable misfortunes happened all at once, of which a romantic setback was the last drop.
 One particularly despondent cold morning, not being able to think positive thoughts, I stood up and said “fuck it”.
 I donned some shorts and walked my bare chest outside to be maximally exposed to the elements.
 After some dynamic warming up stretches I took to the road, ignoring my internal daemon's infinite capacity for excuses not to do so.
 Ten seconds in and any futile goosebump disappeared.
 Surprisingly, it wasn't uncomfortable at all.
 The anticipation of the cold was much worse than the cold itself*.

 Alas, still dispirited, I doused myself with uncomfortably cold water, outside.
 Poof.
 Mind went blank.
 So that's what I've been doing ever since.
 Below you can see the ensuing 60 post-run cold “showers” at temperatures ranging between -3°C and 10°C. That's about 3 cold showers per week.
 When the occasion called for it I indulged in warm water, but only about once per week or less.

-It turns out that cold showers are strikingly more satisfying than warm ones.
-From the moment the first droplets burst on your head you're alive, ready for all sorts of trouble.
-Not only that, cold showers save water for obvious reasons and they benefit recovery and resilience ().
+It turns out that cold showers are surprisingly more satisfying than warm ones.
+From the moment a droplet burst on your head, you're alive, ready for all sorts of trouble.
+Not only that, cold showers save water for obvious reasons, they may (or may not), benefit recovery , but they definitely increase resilience.
 Conversely, warm showers are relaxing, but they make me feel sluggish and chillier afterwards.
 However, now that they are rare I appreciate them much more.
-Unless you live in perpetually ice-cold climates, warm showers truly are a luxury you could do less of.
+Unless one lives in perpetually ice-cold climates, warm showers truly are a luxury one could do less of.
 Try it, you'll be fine.
 No, you'll feel awesome!

 – – – – – –